Back to Knowledgebase

 A Note on Lipase

-Some parents notice their stored milk develops a soapy or metallic smell.
+Some parents notice their stored milk develops a soapy or metallic smell after a day or two.
 This is usually caused by lipase, an enzyme that breaks down fat in the milk.
-It's not harmful, but some babies may refuse the taste.
-If this happens, you can scald the milk briefly before storing — heating it until small bubbles form at the edges, then cooling and freezing it quickly.
+It's not harmful, but some babies may refuse the changed taste.

-This article draws on information from Ammehjelpen.
+This article draws on guidance from Ammehjelpen.
 You can find the original guidance there.

 _This content is for informational purposes only and does not replace professional medical advice.
 Consult your healthcare provider for personalised guidance._